emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# February meetup
+# March meetup

-Next meetup will be on Wednedsday February 22nd.
+Next meetup will be on Wednedsday March 29th.

-“Structural Editing with Paredit” — by Paulus.

-“Emacs and Clojure — A Lispy Love Affair” — by Arne.

-“Using Emacs + CIDER When Doing High-performance GPU Computing.“ — by Dragan (lightning talk)
+*We are still looking for talks*

 “Awesome talk” — by ... you?